chainer/chainer.org/_drafts/v2-plan.md

 ---

 We are planning the first major update of Chainer!
-It is currently scheduled in next March or April.
+It is currently scheduled for next March or April.

 The distinction of the release levels (major, minor, and revision) was made in v1.6.0 and is written in the [API Compatibility Policy](http://docs.chainer.org/en/stable/compatibility.html).
 We are following this policy to decide what can be merged to Chainer in each release.